Ministry of Supply: Agency factories

 The Ministry of Supply also arranged for the construction of a large number of "agency factories", which were run on its behalf by private companies, such as Nobel Industries.
 These were similar to the Royal Ordnance Factories, but were not part of that organisation.

 Labour supply

 The Ministry of Supply was also responsible for the labour force of these factories, although the Ministry of Labour did the recruitment.
-From the middle of the war onwards, the Ministry of Supply was in direct competition with the Ministry of Aircraft Production for labour and the two organisations had to reach agreement.
-Towards the end of the war, the Ministry of Supply released labour so that they could transfer to the Ministry of Aircraft Production.
+From the middle of WWII onwards, the Ministry of Supply was in direct competition with the Ministry of Aircraft Production for labour, and the two organisations had to reach an agreement.
+Towards the end of the War, the Ministry of Supply released labour so that they could transfer to the Ministry of Aircraft Production.

 Research establishments

 From the beginning of the Second World War, the army research establishments were put under the control of the Ministry of Supply.
 Through the MoS, the essential connections were made between military requirements and the scientists and engineers of the civil service, industry, and academia (many academics were recruited into the civil service on a temporary basis).
 Examples include: